Why Your Small Business Doesn't Need WordPress

 What if I want to update my site content myself?

 Static sites are HTML files.
 Basic text and image changes require minimal HTML knowledge.
 For teams that want a visual editor, headless CMS options provide an editing interface.
-But most small business sites update content quarterly — the editing effort is minimal.
+But most small business sites update content quarterly, so the editing effort is minimal.

 Can a static site rank as well as WordPress?

 Better.
 Static sites load faster (90+ PageSpeed vs 55-75 for WordPress), which gives them a Core Web Vitals ranking advantage.
-SEO features like meta tags, schema markup, and sitemaps are built into the static site — no plugin needed.
+SEO features like meta tags, schema markup, and sitemaps are built into the static site without any plugin.

 Is WordPress free?